jojo157/FundCentreGame/README.md

 CSS page was validated with [W3C CSS Validator](https://jigsaw.w3.org/css-validator/)

-No errors were found. several warnings were given for: -webkit-flex-direction is an unknown vendor extension.
+No errors were found.
+Several warnings were given for: -webkit-flex-direction is an unknown vendor extension.
 After looking up this warning, the consensus from the coding community is that it can be ignored as the extension makes the code compatible with older browsers but for newer browsers one doesn't need this CSS.

 #### Javascript